-Dr. Ian Dunbar is one of the world's most respected experts on dog training and behavior.
-He grew up on a farm, training cows, chickens and yes, dogs.
-He received his veterinary degree from the Royal Veterinary College (London University and his doctorate from the University of California, Berkeley.
+Dr. Ian Dunbar grew up on a farm, training cows, chickens and yes, cats and dogs.
+He received his veterinary degree from the Royal Veterinary College (London University) and a Ph.D. in dog behavior from the University of California, Berkeley.

 In 1982, Dr. Dunbar designed and taught the world's very first off-leash puppy socialization and training classes — SIRIUS® Puppy Training.
 Subsequently, he created and developed the San Francisco SPCA's Animal Behavior Department and the American Kennel Club's Gazette "Behavior" column, which he wrote for seven years, In 1993, he founded the Association of Professional Dog Trainers.
 With over 5000 members in 48 countries, the APDT has grown to be the world's largest association of dog trainers.